-Some visitors come to Itasca State Park in Minnesota just to see the headwaters of the Mississippi River.
-Indeed, this placid pond is perhaps the Park’s largest attraction.
+Some visitors come to Itasca State Park in northern Minnesota just to see the headwaters of the Mississippi River.
+Indeed, this placid pond is perhaps the park’s largest attraction.
 But there are plenty of other things to see and do here, both in the summer and winter months.

-This is a big park, so there is also quite a bit of RV parking.
-There are two parking areas near the South Entrance, and two more along the southern edge of the Park.
-Further in, there is parking near the Observation Tower, Elk Lake, the Wildlife Sanctuary, and the Mississippi Headwaters area.
+Because of the park’s size, there is ample parking onsite for larger motorhomes and trailers.
+There are two parking areas near the South Entrance, and two more along the southern edge of the park.
+Further in, there is parking near the Observation Tower, Elk Lake, the Wildlife Sanctuary, and the Mississippi Headwaters Area.

+Bear Paw Campground offers 79 campsites, and it is open from May through October.
+Reservations can be made up to a year in advance.
+Thirty-five sites are full-hookup, eleven are pull-through, and two are wheelchair-accessible.
+Rigs up to sixty feet can be accommodated.
+Amenities include showers, restrooms, and a dump station.
 Sites are generally quite spacious, and there are plenty of tall trees to provide shade.
 Undergrowth between the sites helps to provide some sense of privacy.
-No prizes for guessing that the Lakeview loop is where you want to stay if you want a campsite that overlooks the water.
+There are no prizes for guessing that the Lakeview Loop is where you want to stay if you want a campsite that overlooks the water.

 This 1905 building has retro 1920s furniture and furnishings.
 Four person suites and two person guest rooms are available.
 There is also a clubhouse which accommodates up to twenty-one guests.
 The clubhouse includes private overnight accommodations.

-If it’s not Doctor Zhivago cold outside, this place is a nice spot to visit.
+If it’s not Doctor Zhivago cold outside, this place is a nice spot to visit during the off-season.
 Excavation began in 1890, but lawmakers soon halted development.
 Archeologists date the site back to the 1500s and the Woodland Period Indians.
-Helpful and knowledgeable Native American guides are there to assist visitors and help them learn more about the site.
+Helpful and knowledgeable Native American guides are onsite to assist visitors and help them learn more about the site.